TechRadar Verdict

 JBL Live Beam 3: Two-minute review

-There are lots of great options on our guide to the best noise-cancelling earbuds, but there's one feature that none of those excellent buds offer: a screen on the case.
-And the screen on the JBL Live Beam 3 is so much more fun than the display of its predecessor, because now you can select a lock-screen wallpaper from any of the photos stored on your paired smartphone, and the image will even flip so it stays the right way up (so all your friends can see it) when you snap open the case.
+Here's something no other option in our pick of the best noise-cancelling earbuds offers: a screen on the case.
+And the screen on the JBL Live Beam 3 is so much more fun this time around, because now you can select a lock-screen wallpaper from any of the photos stored on your paired smartphone.
+And the image will even flip so it stays the right way up (so all your friends can see it) when you snap open the case.

-I still wouldn't describe it as a must-have – it still feels as if JBL could deliver greater more through this touchscreen, since it still doesn't present functionality that your smartwatch can, for example – but given the fact that to tweak the volume by tapping the buds results in the loss of either playback control or ANC profile-scrolling (you don't have to sacrifice anything using the box), it's certainly useful.
-In addition, the lock-screen wallpaper personalization feature is a nice touch.
+OK, it still feels as if JBL could deliver more through this touchscreen – it still doesn't present anything like the functionality of your smartwatch – but given the fact that to tweak the volume by tapping the buds results in the loss of either playback control or ANC scrolling, and you don't have to sacrifice anything using the box, it's still very useful.
+And again, that lock-screen wallpaper feature is a lovely new touch.

-However, the real improvements here aren't to do with the screen.
+However, the real improvements here are nothing to do with the screen.
 No, the real star here is the improved audio quality.
-It's typically Harman curve-esque and meaty – but in the best way.
+It is typically Harman curve-esque and meaty – but in the best way.
 There's an expansive soundstage; there's dynamic agility; there's cohesion across the frequencies this time around.

 I wasn't convinced by the spatial audio profiles, which is a shame, since JBL has offered a total of three immersive soundscapes for music, movies and games.
 If you're expecting sonic articles in a three-dimensional space here, you'll be disappointed – and although the ANC is fine, it isn't about to challenge Sony or Bose in the supreme bubble-of-silence stakes.
-Yes, low-level constants are massaged (my microwave humming away didn't filter through, for example), but the sound of cars outside simply floating away wasn't quite there.
+Yes, low-level constants are massaged (my microwave humming away didn't filter through one bit), but the notion of cars outside simply floating away wasn't quite realised.

-One truly valuable addition few competitors offer is something JBL is calling Smart Talk.
+One truly valuable addition few competitors offer is something JBL's calling Smart Talk.
 It lowers the volume of your music and activates JBL's TalkThru mode as soon as you speak, then resumes to normal service either five, 15 or 20 seconds after you've stopped.
-It's a great little feature because you don't have to touch the buds to engage it – for example, when someone in the office wants to know where that report is.
-And, of course, if you don't like it, it's easy enough to toggle it off in the JBL Headphones app.
+It's a great little feature because you don't have to touch the buds to engage it – when someone in the office wants to know where that report is, say, the one you said you'd finished yesterday.
+And, of course, if you don't want to be asked about that, it's easy enough to toggle Smart Talk off in the JBL Headphones app.
+(Smart, see.)

-The fit is great, the battery is seemingly never-ending and, honestly, the JBL Beam 3 quickly became my go-to earbuds for confident, banging, thumping bass – and given my qualms over the audio in previous stablemates, it's a big leap forward for JBL, for which I commend the company.
+The fit is great, the battery is seemingly never-ending and, honestly, the JBL Beam 3 quickly became my go-to earbuds for confident, banging, thumping bass.
+And given my qualms over the audio in previous stablemates, it's a commendable leap forward for JBL.

 For the price, JBL offers a very reasonable sound-per-pound proposition here.
 Having said that, the price in the UK is currently £179.99 – not the initially reported £149.99.
 Nevertheless, the JBL Beam 3 still represent value for money, particularly if stamina is a priority in noise-cancelling earbuds.